KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 To authenticate with ShiftLeft:

 * From the Quick Start page, copy the command and run it from your command line.
-The command automatically includes your unique organization ID and upload token.
+The command automatically includes your unique organization ID and access token.

 ![Location of Code to Use to Authenticate](img/authenticate.jpg)